Job Arrays

 Imagine you have a giant pile of letters that need to be put into envelopes.
 Each letter is already written, and each envelope is ready to be sealed.
 To speed things up, you gather a group of friends, and each person gets their own stack of letters and envelopes.
 Everyone can work independently, putting letters into envelopes without needing to talk to each other or wait for someone else to finish.

 In HPC, an "embarrassingly parallel" problem is like this task.
 It's a big job that can be broken down into many small, separate tasks that don’t need to interact with each other.
 Each small task can be handled by a different computer (or processor), all working at the same time.
-This makes it really easy to speed up the overall job by just adding more computers to work on it in parallel.
+This makes it really easy to speed up the cumulative task by just adding more computers to work on it in parallel.

 Array Jobs#